Hallo Bonjour Здравствуй Konnichiwa Hola

 Modern Languages - KS4 Overview

 Students have the opportunity to learn French, German, Spanish, Japanese or Latin at GCSE.
-French, German and Spanish use the AQA exam board, Latin uses OCR and Japanese Edexcel.
+French, German, Spanish and Japanese use the Edexcel exam board, Latin uses OCR and Japanese Edexcel.

-Frequently asked questions about French, German and Spanish are answered below:
+Frequently asked questions about French, German, Spanish and Japanese GCSE courses are answered below:

 1. How many lessons are there a fortnight?